 For a full list of CE marked product categories (that will require a Responsible Person), please click here.

-Merchants* can also view various EU Market-bound products that may require a Responsible Person via our informational Merchant Dashboard/Merchant Plus page and API.
+Merchants* can also view various EU Market-bound products that may require a Responsible Person via our informational Merchant Dashboard and API.
 Please see this guide for a walkthrough of how to do this and add Responsible Persons to applicable products.
 Though this page may provide some assistance, it may not list every applicable EU Market-bound product and merchants will ultimately be responsible for identifying applicable EU Market-bound products and appointing a Responsible Person as required to comply with the upcoming new regulations.

 To review the Market Surveillance Regulation (EU) 2019/1020 regulation, please click here.